 Dream for a minute.
 What would your life look like if you were not making a mortgage payment every month for the next several years or decades?
 A mortgage is typically the most substantial bill in anyone’s budget, and it can be difficult to imagine what life would be like if you kept that extra money rather than sending it to a mortgage lender.

 But think for a minute: What could you and your family DO with all that money?
 List as many things as you can think of.
 I bet that list would be a mile long.

 Now, which of those things are most important to you?
 Giving generously to others?
 Leaving a financial legacy to your grandchildren?
 Retiring early?
 Traveling the world with your spouse?

 Select two or three of the possibilities that are the most meaningful things for which you would sacrifice.
 These are your “why.”
-If, for example, being able to travel widely and leaving enough money for grandchildren to have a “jump-start” in adulthood, that is the WHY – your reason for eliminating your mortgage so you can build great wealth quickly.
+If, for example, being able to travel whenever you wanted and leaving enough money for grandchildren to have a “jump-start” in adulthood, that is the WHY – your reason for eliminating your mortgage so you can build wealth quickly.